 enrolled at another NON- SUNY Title IV aid eligible institution in coursework that is approved to transfer back to Geneseo for credit, AND

-the coursework is applicable to your degree.
+the coursework is required for your primary degree program.

 AND meet one of these conditions, during the same term you are taking courses at another institution: